kaga/kaga.github.io/debugging-teams/_posts/2021-11-28-Managers-Path.markdown

 First of all, the ability to contribute to the project occasionally will help understand the day to day frustrations, such as tools reliability, or workflow setup.
 For example, if a simple 1 hour change takes 3 months to get to the customer hands, or impossible to incorporate into a release at all.
 This information will help you determine how you could help.
 Technique such as [Trunk based development](https://trunkbaseddevelopment.com/) and [continuous delivery](https://youtu.be/MnyvgFDh-kw) mindsets play hand in hand with this management style.

 Secondly, the quality of the code for the project will improve a lot because of the limited contributions as well.
-It is because in order for any occupational or new contributors to work effectively, it is particular important everything has to be easy to understand and well documented.
+It is because in order for any occasional or new contributors to work effectively, it is particular important everything has to be easy to understand and well documented.

 ## Pay It Forward